ucdavis/hpccf-docs/docs/admin/samba.md

 ---
 template: admin.html
-title: Samba Access to HPC@UCD Storage
+title: How to add users to an existing Samba share
 ---

-## How to add users to an existing Samba share
+## How to grant Samba access on supported clusters

 Currently, Samba is supported on Hive and Franklin.